open-webui/open-webui/location/README.md

 	<link type="text/css" rel="stylesheet" href="https://model.earth/localsite/css/base.css" id="/localsite/css/base.css">

-TO DO: Add a script that moves a few pages into the locaion folder and merges with our customizations.
+TO DO: Add a script that moves a few pages into the location folder and merges with our customizations.

+TO DO: Activate hosting using Cloudflare.

+TO DO: Provide a means to upload a list of members from a Google Sheet link.

+TO DO: Provide a button for admins to export the list of members as a CSV file.

 <!--Pinecone -->
 <br>